spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/installation-and-setup.md

 ## Basic installation

-You can install this package via composer using:
+This package is meant to be installed into an existing Laravel application.
+Standing in the directory of an exisitng Laravel application you can install the package via composer:

 ``` bash
 composer require spatie/laravel-uptime-monitor